-For patrons and those with appetites, food trucks can be like a refreshing river running through the middle of a desert.
+For patrons and those with appetites, food trucks can be a refreshing change of pace and an easy way to try new cuisines.
 For entrepreneurs, food trucks can be the ticket to freedom, or at the very least, a means to a good income.

 Fortunately, or unfortunately, depending on your point of view, patrons and food truck operators aren't the only eyes on food trucks.
 Food trucks, as you might imagine, are subject to many safety and food handling protocols, including more than a few overseeing authorities.

-Many people, and in particular, Ma and Pa operations, that run food trucks, only do so locally or within their state of residence.
+Many people, and in particular, single-owner or small business operations, that run food trucks, only do so locally or within their state of residence.
 These people often winterize or put their food trucks in safe storage during the off-season.

 There are also many types of food truck services that operate year-round.
 Many of these food trucks follow fair and festival circuits, moving farther south during colder months and then to the northern parts of the country during warmer seasons.

 That also means trucks that sell or distribute food items in other states are also required to be licensed by that or those states.
 The good news is, for the majority of food truck businesses, that will only include a few states at most.

 We have all probably encountered a food truck or two in our day.
 These mobile food vendors are often a welcome sight and can be found at construction sites, around fairs and carnivals, or even at retail store locations.